What Size Pan Should You Use for Bread Machine Dough?

 My Favorite Pans

-If you are a new bread baker and trying to build your collection, buying really good pans can make a huge difference in the crust and ease of removal from the pan.
+If you’re building a small collection of baking pans, buying quality pans can make a huge difference in the crust and ease of removal from the pan.
 I use all of the pans in the first picture at the top of this post and love them.

 1. Two heavy-duty pizza pans (for pizza) with a dark finish (Check eBay for these.
 Defunct pizza restaurants often sell them.)